 Generally, SAT is payable by an individual related to income from other sources.
 For example, if an individual has missed out on an income when making the final payment in the form of installment of their advance tax, etc. It could also be a possibility that TDS was not deducted or done at a lesser rate against the higher tax rate applicable on your income tax filing.
 It happens often for salaried individuals that a fixed deposit or from short term bonds he or she have been able to earn a sizable amount and hence have not mentioned it to your employer, driving the amount not to be considered for tax deduction.
 Therefore the self assessment tax will be required.
 SAT or self-assessment tax is paid for a particular financial year end.
 There is no specification on the date of payment of this tax.
 The ideal time is to pay it as soon as possible, without waiting for the tax returns filing date, as a way to avoid payment of interest on the tax amount.

 Here are the following steps to pay the self-assessment tax online.
-However, note that the online platform for payment only supports Net Banking:
+However, note that the online tax payment platform only supports Net Banking:

 - An individual can log on to the income tax website, www.incometaxindia.gov.in.

 - Once he or she has signed in, an option “e-Pay taxes” will be visible.

 - The person on clicking on this link will be redirected to the National Securities Depository Ltd, website.

 - The individual can then select “challan no./ITNS 280” followed by “(0021) Income tax (other than companies)”.